-To obtain the filter $1/A_e(z)$ from the "cleaned" spectral parameters, we use an inverse FFT, and apply a 20-order Levinson procedure on the resulting estimated autocorrelation coefficients [5].
+To obtain the filter $1/A_e(z)$ from the "cleaned" spectral parameters, we process an inverse FFT on the squared linearly-scaled coefficients, and apply a 20-order Levinson procedure on the resulting estimated autocorrelation coefficients [2].
 During the enhancement phase, both trapezoidal windowing and buffering are applied to the filter junctions to ensure continuity of the enhanced signal.